New Renewables Developer Goes Back to the Future With Bet on Onshore Wind

 At a time when the U.S. renewables market is tilting increasingly toward solar, offshore wind and battery storage, newly launched developer Triple Oak Power is going old-school with a bet on the future of onshore wind.

-Triple Oak will develop early-stage onshore wind farms with an initial focus on the 2022-25 period, when the current wind boom fueled by the production tax credit (PTC) is expected to recede.
+Triple Oak will develop early-stage onshore wind farms with an initial focus on the 2022-25 period when the current wind boom fueled by the federal Production Tax Credit (PTC) is expected to recede.

 “We think there’s going to be a shortage in the market as relates to what onshore wind [projects are] available,” CEO Jesse Gronner said in an interview.